Skip to main content

 There are local businesses that can assist, provide consultancy and conduct assessments so there is no necessity to bring a company over.

 Accreditation lasts for 12 months before another assessment is required.
-This might seem quite a short amount of time, however, technology and security threats move and adapt quickly so it is important that you can prove you have kept your controls up to date.
-Some assessors may offer a renewal discount for successive years for returning customers.
+This might seem quite a short amount of time, however, technology and security threats move and adapt very quickly so it is important that you can prove you have kept your controls up to date.

-Once accredited, you may even be eligible for 12 months of free cyber insurance (terms & conditions apply).
 To find out more about the Cyber Essentials and Cyber Essentials Plus accreditations, please visit: